JoseVteEsteve/NotepadPlus-Cambridge-Pseudocode-Plugin/User Guide and Installation.md

 ### Writing pseudocode
-Now, you can begin writing pseudocode programs using this hightlighting syntax.
+<br>Now, you can begin writing pseudocode programs using this hightlighting syntax.

 # Improvements for newer versions
-- Make <-- (assignment operator) using only one character
+<br>- Make <-- (assignment operator) using only one character